Book cover

 }

-The reader should also observe that, technically, this transformation is an Extract Method.
+It’s worth noting that, technically, this transformation is an Extract Method.
 Initially, the log(String) code was extracted to log(String, boolean), creating a new method.
 Subsequently, minor adjustments were made to the extracted code, including the addition of an if statement.
 Such adjustments are common and do not disqualify the transformation as a method extraction.

 9.2.2 Inline Method